 To make it easy for you to calculate your ideal macronutrients on a ketogenic diet, we developed a free online keto calculator, KetoDiet Buddy - try it now!

 What to Eat and What to Avoid

 In short, you should eat REAL food (meat, eggs, nuts, yogurt, vegetables and occasionally some fruits).
 Apart from the obvious limitation of net carbs content in food, it is also recommended to avoid processed food and any food that may contain preservatives and colourings.
 Complete list of keto-friendly foods can be found in my post here!

 KetoDiet is not just about losing weight at any cost; it's about adopting a healthier lifestyle.

 Easy To Follow Free Diet Plans

 Starting the ketogenic diet may be challenging for those who are new to it.
-To make it easy for you, I have created 2 weekly meal plans which include a print-friendly shopping list and useful tips for meal preparation to save time and money.
-Both of these plans are dairy-free and don't include any sweeteners, even low-carb sweeteners.
-You can add raw dairy and use stevia if you prefer to.
-I would personally avoid all sweeteners for a start, as they may cause cravings.
-You can read more about sweeteners in my post here: Complete Guide To Sweeteners on a Low-carb Ketogenic Diet
+To make it easy for you, I have created several keto meal plans that include a print-friendly shopping lists and useful tips for meal preparation to save time and money.

 You can search through the many recipes on my blog to find what fits your needs.
 If you need to limit your search to any special requirements, use the "categories" on the right side of my blog.